There is hereby adopted the Code of Ordinances of the City of Winnsboro, Texas, as compiled, edited and published by Franklin Legal Publishing, Inc.

 It shall be unlawful for any person, firm or corporation to violate the provisions of this division.
 Any violation of said division shall be deemed a misdemeanor, and any person, firm or corporation convicted thereof shall be fined any sum not exceeding the maximum amount permitted by state law, and each and every day that such violation continues shall be considered a separate offense; provided, however, that such penal provision shall not preclude a suit to enjoin such violation.
 (1997 Code, sec.
 1.1203)

 A rental period shall be defined as being the total time between issuance of the key for the facility and the time the key is turned in.
-No access to the Winnsboro Depot Center's meeting room facility without charge will be allowed for any reason unless it is a city function or prior approval is granted by the city administrator.
+No access to the Winnsboro Market Pavilion facility without charge will be allowed for any reason unless it is a city function or prior approval is granted by the city administrator.

 (a) The fees and charges as is provided for in the fee schedule shall be in effect and remain in effect until changed by action of the city council.

-(a) The deposit for the Winnsboro Depot Center, which shall be due at the time of reservation and refundable if clean up is successfully completed by the renter (including folding and storage of tables and chairs, if used).
+(a) The deposit for the Winnsboro Market Pavilions, which shall be due at the time of reservation and refundable if cleanup is successfully completed by the renter.

-(b) Renters who have shown a clear disregard for the cleanup provisions of this article may be denied rental of the Winnsboro Depot Center.
+(b) Renters who have shown a clear disregard for the cleanup provisions of this article may be denied future rental of the Winnsboro Market Pavilions.

 Nothing in this code or the ordinance adopting this code shall affect any ordinance: